-- Mental Health Resilience in Children and Young adults Embed key principles, values and practices that align with the NYTH|NEST Framework. - Mental Health & Wellbeing IRIS (Domestic Violence) Increase uptake of training across all GP practices in the borough

-- Support being a Healthy Weight Support for the Level 1 Sustainable Food Communities Programme; Obesity Pathway Development; Eating Disorder Services - Education Programme for Patients (EPP) Provision EPP to improve self-management for patients living with long-term conditions creating less demand on health and social care services".
+- Mental Health Resilience in Children and Young adults Embed key principles, values and practices that align with the NYTH | NEST Framework. - Mental Health & Wellbeing IRIS (Domestic Violence) Increase uptake of training across all GP practices in the borough - Support being a Healthy Weight Support for the Level 1 Sustainable Food Communities Programme; Obesity Pathway Development; Eating Disorder Services - Transition pathway for 15-25 years Develop a shared understanding of the range of transition activities that exist for young people and develop clinical transition pathways that are clear, gradual, supportive, user friendly and co-designed. - Education Programme for Patients (EPP) Provision EPP to improve self-management for patients living with long-term conditions - creating less demand on health and social care services"